bertmelis/espMqttClient/docs/index.md

 Only used on ESP32.
 Sets the stack size (in words) of the MQTT client worker task.

+### EMC_SINGLE_CALLBACKS

+This macro is by default not defined so you can add multiple callbacks to the same event.
+When the macro is defined (any value), adding a second callbacks to an event will overwrite the previous one.

 ### EMC_USE_WATCHDOG 0

 (ESP32 only)